rubendgpedrosa/Poliswag/README.md

 # Poliswag

-Poliswag is a Python Discord Bot that integrates the [Pokémon Scanner](https://pogoleiria.pt) into the [PoGoLeiria Discord](https://discord.gg/pASCYbp).
+Poliswag is a Python Discord Bot that integrates the [Pokémon Scanner](https://pogoleiria.pt) made available by [PoGoLeiria](https://discord.gg/pASCYbp).

+This bot integrates with those services and manages them, it also prepares data for the [PoGoLeiria](https://github.com/rubendgpedrosa/PoGoLeiria) React Native Mobile App.

+Some of the main features include:
+> 1. Fail safes in order to maintain the [Pokémon Scanner](https://pogoleiria.pt) working.
+> 2. Remote control through [Discord](https://discord.gg/pASCYbp) text channels, allowing the management of the notifications sent by the [Pokémon Scanner](https://pogoleiria.pt).
+> 3. Handles all the automatic rescans needed for the [Pokémon Scanner](https://pogoleiria.pt), in case of an event with special quests.
+> 4. Quest listing for discord users.
+> 6. And more...

 ## Installation